Getting to Know Your Neighborhood: Kenmore Square and Fenway

 466 Commonwealth Ave.

 A Kenmore Square landmark since 1988, Kenmore Collectibles specializes in Boston sports memorabilia and vintage coins.
-This tiny shop boasts a selection of Celtics, Bruins, Red Sox, and New England Patriots collectibles and souvenirs—ideal gifts for the folks back home.
+This tiny shop boasts a great selection of Celtics, Bruins, Red Sox, and New England Patriots collectibles and souvenirs—ideal gifts for the folks back home.
 Shop at the online store here.

 468 Commonwealth Ave.